Igornalves/Gym_App-Mobile/README.md

 - [react-native-svg-transformer](#https://www.npmjs.com/package/react-native-svg-transformer)
 - [styled-components](#https://styled-components.com/docs)

-## Estrutura do Projeto
+## Project Structure

-Toda a sua arquitetura de pagina e seu desing foi feito como prototipacao no Figma Community no projeto [Ignite Gym](#https://figma.com/design/gnFbyGC1i5IdhIepGyB0rG/Ignite-Gym-(Community)?node-id=37-6&t=ibNmFWSpycz5UZyI-0) onde foi acompanhado o processo de criacao da interface e tambem para implementacao de APP real para um cliente ficticio
+All of its page architecture and design was done as a prototype in Figma Community in the [Ignite] project.
+Gym](#https://figma.com/design/gnFbyGC1i5IdhIepGyB0rG/Ignite-Gym-(Community)?node-id=37-6&t=ibNmFWSpycz5UZyI-0) where the process of creating the interface was followed and also for implementing a real APP for a fictitious client

 <div>
 <img align="center" alt="Python" src="./src/assets/imagem do figma.png">